tprowx/SimpleJava/README.md

-This repository contains all of my simple Java exercises
+This repository contains all of my simple and intermediate Java exercises